shamu450/Tdarr_Plugins/README.md

   - Dropdown to select the video codec
   - Enter the codec tag name you would like to apply to the video codec

-### Set Codec Tag on HEVC to hvc1
+### Set Codec Tag to Apple HLS recommendation
-  * Will skip all non HEVC files and HEVC files that already have the hvc1 codec tag
+  * Sets the codec tag on 264, HEVC and Dolby Vision (soon) to the Apple HTTPS Live Streaming recommended codec tag of avc1, hvc1 or dvh1.

   Why change tag to hvc1?
-  > - It seems not every platform/decoder supports both tags
-  > - Apple QuickTime player on Mac only supports hvc1
-  > - Apple prefers hvc1 for HLS on Apple devices [^1]
+  Apple says:
+  > 1.10.
+You SHOULD use video formats in which the parameter sets are stored in the sample descriptions, rather than the samples.
+(That is, use 'avc1', 'hvc1', or 'dvh1' rather than 'avc3', 'hev1', or 'dvhe'.) [^1]

   What is the difference between hvc1 and hev1 codec tags?
   > HEVC video can be muxed into fMP4 using different codec tags.
 According to 8.4.1 HEVC video stream definition
     of ISO/IEC FDIS 14496-15:2019(E) there are hvc1 and hev1. [^2]